Let’s talk about the best sewing supplies for beginners.

 - Made of stainless steel.

-- Curved blade makes it easy to trim threads super close to your fabric without poking your fabric with the end of your scissors.
+- A curved blade makes it easy to trim threads super close to your fabric without poking your fabric with the end of your scissors.

 - Affordable?
-Questionable.
-I didn’t think so at first, but they are so worth the money and glad I made the investment.
+I didn’t think so at first, but they are so worth the investment.
 I haven’t bought snips in such a long time that I really don’t have anything to compare the price to.
-Right now at the time of this post the price on amazon has dropped to $14.00.
-Grab them now!
-I see the price fluctuate with these up to almost $19.00!

 If you are needing to purchase some new thread snips, give these a try.
 I think you may be surprised at just how much you love them.